michaelmagee/magee-ms3/README.md

 ### Backend_features

-* when a recipe category is updated, the application also updates the category name in every recipe in the category
-* when a recipe category is deleted, the application also deletes every recipe in the category
+* constant Flask session settings for Account, user and admin status.
+This provides the ability for multiple accounts within the database.
+* No visibility to projects, users or categories for different accounts.
-* limited error handling
+* Some, but limited error handling
-* add and update form validation
 * updating of selected fields in each collection

 ### Deferred_features

-* More defensive code to protect from folks bypassing the UI
+* More defensive code to protect from folks augmenting the UI
 * A well thought out approach to editing and renaming users and categories.
 I'm very concerned with the simple approach here.
   - I've restricted edits/deletes to admin bit it's too open due to time constraints.
 Three approaches come to mind.
     - Cascading updates for editing and deleting Categories and users